Types of Data Processing With Examples

 - In banks, people deposit their amount.
 It is stored as data in registers or computers.
 If the bank manager wants to know the total amount deposited in the bank, he will process all these amounts to get the sum.
 In this example, the amount of different people is data (input) and the sum of all amounts is the information (output).

-- In the census, the data of the citizens of Pakistan is collected and stored permanently.
-This data can be used for different purpose like:
+- In the census, the data of the citizens of Pakistan are collected and stored permanently.
+This data can be used for different purposes like:

 - To find out the literacy rate of the country

 - Also, find out the total number of Ph.D.’s in the country